 Oracle VM VirtualBox is a software package that allows you to run another operating system from your host system.
 VirtualBox software is installed on what is known as the host operating system, then from this software you can install additional Guest Operating systems (Guest OS).
-Each Guest Os runs in its very own environment.
+Each Guest OS runs in its very own environment.
 Each running Guest OS shares the main hosts resources.
 CPU, Memory, peripherals, storage and network are all shared.
-VirtualBox can be installed on many host systems such as Linux, Mac OS X, Windows XP, Windows 7, Windows 8 plus many other operating systems.
+VirtualBox can be installed on many host systems such as Linux, Mac OS X and Microsoft Windows.

 The advantage of running a different OS in a virtualised environment allows you to run software for different platforms without having to reboot your PC.
 You can try out different operating systems without having to configure your system as a multi boot device.
 Many vendors now ship pre-built images that run software that is dedicated to a specific function such as an email server.
 You can also use the virtualised environment for developing and testing Disaster Recovery procedures (Business Continuity) without having to touch any live production environment.

-The official Oracle VM VirtualBox manual can be downloaded from the following location: Oracle VM VirtualBox Manual
+The official Oracle VM VirtualBox manual can be downloaded from the following location: VirtualBox Manual

 Assuming you have installed the software for your operating system, you will be presented with a screen similar to the screen shot below.
 It is from this screen that you can Start or pause your Guest Operating systems.
 System resources from the host operating systems are defined from the various menu options available.
 Here you can add additional disk to a system, increase or reduce resources such as memory or CPU.
 In the example below you can see that I have multiple versions of various Linux operating systems installed.
 These can literally be started by highlighting the chosen system and clicking on the "start" icon from the upper menu.

 Example of adding a new guest operating system